 Grade forgiveness policies:

 Grade forgiveness applies when students repeat the same course in which they earned a "D" or "F" grade.
-The earned grade from the most recent attempt will be used in the calculation of GPA.
+The highest earned grade will be used in the calculation of GPA and graduation requirements.
 (A subsequent "W" grade will not replace an earned grade.)
 Students may not repeat the same course to improve a "C" grade or better.
 However, the college will allow a student who returns to Daytona State, or transfers to Daytona State after an extended period of time has elapsed since they had completed a developmental class to repeat that class under certain circumstances.
 The college has established a process that allows students to retake a developmental class completed successfully, if their absence from college has been two years or more, and the student retests into the developmental course level.
 In such cases, students are offered the choice of repeating or moving forward with the understanding that financial aid will not be awarded for a repeated course.

 Students may withdraw from a course any time prior to the final withdrawal date.
 Students are responsible for the completion of the formal withdrawal process.
 The withdrawal date deadlines are published in the college's academic calendar.
 Students who remain enrolled in courses after the final withdrawal date will be assigned a final grade for the course from the faculty.
 Students are permitted a maximum of two withdrawals in the same course.
 Upon the third attempt in the same course, a student will not be permitted to withdraw and will be assigned a final grade other than "W" (withdrawal).
 Students who drop any course during the schedule adjustment period or who enroll in a course as an audit student are not impacted by this policy.